Engaging higher education institutions across the nation to shape guidance and innovation around carbon offsets

-In addition to the monthly meetings open to all, there is a core council (currently 15 people) made up of members who agree to attend all or most of the monthly meetings, and to provide additional support to Second Nature in synthesizing the council’s determinations for the development of Second Nature’s updated Guidance for Higher Education on Carbon Offsets, to be published at the end of 2023.
+In addition to the monthly meetings open to all, there is a core council (currently 15 people) made up of members who agree to attend all or most of the monthly meetings, and to provide additional support to Second Nature in synthesizing the council’s determinations for the development of Second Nature’s updated Guidance for Higher Education on Carbon Offsets, to be published in 2024.

-Members will hail from a broad range of institutions, including public and private colleges and universities, Historically-Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), Hispanic-Serving Institutions (HSIs), and community colleges.
-Some initial members have been identified either because of their noted expertise in offsets or offset-related research or practice.
-Other initial members have been identified based on their SIMAP reporting as either purchasers of carbon offsets on the voluntary market or campuses tracking non-additional sequestration from institutional landholdings.
+Members hail from a broad range of institutions, including public and private colleges and universities, Historically-Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), Hispanic-Serving Institutions (HSIs), and community colleges.
+Initial members were identified either because of their noted expertise in offsets or offset-related research or practice.
+Other initial members were identified based on their SIMAP reporting as either purchasers of carbon offsets on the voluntary market or campuses tracking non-additional sequestration from institutional landholdings.
 Members include academics as well as sustainability directors and staff.

 What are the goals of the Advisory Council?

-Broadly speaking, the Advisory Council will work to achieve the following goals:
+Broadly speaking, the Advisory Council works to achieve the following goals: